,

 Simple & Fast Verification No need for scales, flow meters, or complicated test equipment.
 Just time the draw-down with a stopwatch.

-Versatile End Cap Selection CPVC, PTFE, or Stainless Steel end caps allow perfect material compatibility for any chemical being pumped.
+Versatile End Cap Selection CPVC and PTFE end caps allow perfect material compatibility for any chemical being pumped.

 Permanent or Portable Use Can be permanently installed in the pump suction line or used as a portable calibration tool.